 Milia are a collection of small, hard white spots also known as milk spots.
-In fact, milia are tiny cysts that are located immediately below the outer layer of skin, making them clearly visible.
+In fact, these white spots are tiny cysts that are located immediately below the outer layer of skin, making them clearly visible.

 The white colour comes from an excess build-up of keratin, a natural part of the skin, also found in nails and hair.

 Milia are often mistaken for whiteheads, which leads to futile attempts to squeeze them.
 They can be difficult to remove and become permanent or grow larger.

 It's not clear why milia come about in adults.
 They don’t seem to be related to diet, lifestyle or health issues.

 Although they're not a medical risk, they age the skin and most people who get these little white lumps would prefer that they weren't there.

 They are usually very small, white or flesh-coloured lumps, which are firm to the touch.